TERREMEMBER/znbase/docs/content/v2.0/reference/configuration/yb-tserver.md

 {{< note title="Note" >}}

-When using local YugabyteDB clusters built using the
+When using local ZNbaseDB clusters built using the

 {{< /note >}}